 Specific risks of this investment:

-• Damage or loss – There are a range of events that can damage the Underlying Property including acts of God (fire, flood, earth quake and other natural disasters) through to accidents, negligence, and failures of maintenance.
+- Damage or loss – There is a range of events that can damage the Underlying Property including acts of God (fire, flood, earthquake and other natural disasters) through to accidents, negligence, and failures of maintenance.
 While insurances will be in place it may not cover or may not fully cover such losses.

-• Insufficient income – The costs associated with Underlying Property may exceed its income, however if there is a shortfall Investors will be given an opportunity to subscribe for additional Units in the Sub-Fund to meet those expenses pro rata to their Unit holding in the Sub-Fund.
+- Insufficient income – The costs associated with Underlying Property may exceed its income, however, if there are a shortfall, Investors will be given an opportunity to subscribe for additional Units in the Sub-Fund to meet those expenses pro rata to their Unit holding in the Sub-Fund.
 Investors who don’t subscribe for further units will have their investment in the Sub-Fund diluted.

-• Vacancy risk – a property manager will be appointed to manager the property and secure tenants to tenant the property and derive income from the underlying property.
+- Vacancy risk – a property manager will be appointed to manage the property and secure tenants to the tenant, the property and derive income from the underlying property.
 If tenants are not secured there is a risk that the property will not generate the income that has been budgeted for.
 If this were to occur the investors may be required to raise further funds to offset the expenses of running the property.

-• Unexpected property event – The risk that the Underlying Property may be negatively impacted due to a property specific event, for example, a change could occur to local zoning rules, development of competing and other events that were not anticipated at the time of acquisition.
+- Unexpected property event – The risk that the Underlying NDIS Property may be negatively impacted due to a property-specific event, for example, a change could occur to local zoning rules, development of competing and other events that were not anticipated at the time of acquisition.

 Fees and Costs